 Womb cancer is sometimes called uterine cancer by doctors as uterus is the medical name for the womb.
-Or they may call it endometrial cancer.
+You may also hear it called endometrial cancer.
 The endometrium is the lining of the womb.
 Endometrial cancer is the most common type of womb cancer.

 If you are looking for information about cancer of the neck of the womb (cervix), this is not the right section for you.
 We have a separate section about cervical cancer.